-That final statement opens a window for us so we can peek into David's heart and see his motivation.
-"Then it will be known to the ends of the earth that God rules over Jacob.
-Those are almost the very words David spoke just before he slew Goliath in 1 Samuel 17:46, "This day the LORD will hand you over to me, and I'll strike you down and cut off your head...and the whole world will know that there is a God in Israel."
+"Then it will be known to the ends of the earth that God rules over Jacob."
+Those are almost the very words David spoke before he slew Goliath in 1 Samuel 17:46, "This day the LORD will hand you over to me, and I'll strike you down and cut off your head...and the whole world will know that there is a God in Israel."

 Know this about David.
-He's not like the little boy that pulls off the legs of a fly just because he likes to see the creature suffer.
-No, this request isn't for David's sake.
+He's not like the little boy that likes to see creatures suffer.

 - 1. He doesn't bring selfish requests to God.
 That's not why he's asking God to kill his enemies but do it slowly. - 2.
 His passion is for the world to know that God reigns.
-Did you catch the title of the tune?
-We saw it in the heading: "Do Not Destroy."
-What matters most to David isn't his personal safety, but God's reputation.
+Did you catch the title of the tune in the heading?
+"Do Not Destroy."
+What matters most to David is God's reputation.
 He doesn't want God to kill his enemy all at once but gradually so His people will see it and learn from it.
-In other words, he asks God to do with his enemy what he believes will bring God the most glory and His people the most good.
+To put it another way, David is asking God to do with his enemy what he believes will bring God the most glory and His people the most good.

 "This says something important about evil," observes James Boice, "and God's willingness to let evildoers survive for a time.
 For some this is an offense, even a reason for disbelieving God: 'If there is a God, why would he permit such things to happen?'
 Here is the answer.
 God allows evil to flourish for a time so that we might learn from it.
 We can see that evil is short-lived.
 We can learn that sin carries the seeds of its own destruction in itself.
 We can know that judgment does come upon the wicked in the end.
-If God did not permit evil, we would never learn any of this and would not grow by it."
+If God did not permit evil, we would never learn any of this and would not grow by it."13